dashed-slug/wallets/readme.txt

 11. **Capabilities settings** - Since version 6.0.0, all settings are neatly organized into tabs, both for the plugin and for its premium extensions.

 == Changelog ==

 = 6.1.1 =
+- Fix: Setting the `currency_id` attribute on the `[wallets_deposit]` shortcode now works again.
+- Fix: Listing the addresses of a specific user now works again.
+- Fix: Listing the addresses of a specific type (deposits, withdrawals) now works again.
+- Improve: The transactions editor now loads faster on sites with many thousands of users.
+The user dropdown is replaced with an text input where you type a `user_login` and it autocompletes with AJAX.
+- Improve: It is now possible to search addresses by keyword, and the keyword is matched against the address title AND the address string.
+- Add: Addresses with the `archived` tag will not be shown in the REST API and frontend.
+This will be useful for the Lightning adapter later, among other things.

+= 6.1.1 =
 - Fix: Issue with transactions search in admin is now fixed.